jhigherevature/8302021_RAP/guides/project_guidelines/project_criteria.md

 * As an employee, I can approve or reject an account.
 * As an employee, I can view a customer's bank accounts.
 * As a user, I can register for a customer account.
-* As a customer, I can post a money transfer to another account.
+* As a customer, I can post a money transfer between my own accounts.
+* As an employee, I can view a log of all transactions [optional: This log can be parsed and viewed within the application].

-* As a customer, I can accept a money transfer from another account.
+* [optional] As a customer, I can post a money transfer to another customer's account
-* As an employee, I can view a log of all transactions.
+* [optional] As a customer, I can accept a money transfer, from another customer, into my account.

 ### Project Evaluation Parameters
 Your project will be evaluted using the following criteria: